Before you hit the road, get ready with these tips

 That said, road trips require a bit more than gassing up the tank and hitting the road.
 When planning an adventure over days, drivers should have a goal in mind, start planning early, make reservations well in advance, keep seasonal considerations in mind, and more.
-So, as you get ready to travel, here’s the ultimate guide to planning a long-distance road trip.
+So, whether you’re driving long distance for the first time or are a seasoned pro, here’s the ultimate planning guide.

 First things first: Before you make a hotel reservation or book your favorite campsite, take a big-picture look at the trip — and take stock of how that may impact your experience.